Kometa-Team/Kometa/docs/pmm/install/guides/wt/wt-06-local-after.md

-You should see that the metadata file gets loaded:
+You should see that the collection file gets loaded:

 ```
-| Loading Metadata File: config/Movies.yml
+| Loading Collection File: config/Movies.yml
-| Metadata File Loaded Successfully
+| Collection File Loaded Successfully
 ```

 As it builds the collection, you should see a fair amount of logging about which movies are being added and which ones aren’t found.
 Once it completes, go to Plex, go to your Movies library, and click “Collections” at the top.